Snackels/NEAB/README.md

 The buck converter comes with a lot of pin under it.
 This was caused by soldering.
 This case was made to make sure that the bottom stays flat and avoid current leakage.

 ### Steering Module
+It contains 3 main components: servo link, main connector, and wheel bracket.
+When our mechanic designed this part, he needed to account for the steering degree.
+We uses the method call **Ackerman Steering**, a steering system developed for better tight angle steer.
+With this method, the inner wheel would turn tighther than the out wheel, similar to the F1 car.
+We also have to make sure that when we turn, the wheel wouldn't hit the robot itself.

+## LEGO Technic Parts
+### Differential
+This differencial comes with a 28 teeth double bevel gear, it's identical to the one we use with our motor.
+Inside, it's featuring with 5 small gears inside to allows the wheel on the other side rotate freely.
+This part ensures that the wheel would rotate at the same speed even in the turn.

+### Gear
+We selected a 28 tooth double bevel gear to avoid the robot from losing it's speed or torque.
+It's made of **ABS Plastic** giving it the durability.

+# Hardware Components
+## Controller
+### Main controller:  Raspberry Pi 4 Model B from Raspberry Pi

+### Motor Driver: Raspberry Pi Motor Driving Expansion Board from DFRobot

+## Sensors and visibility
+### LiDAR: RPLIDAR C1 from SLAMTEC

+### Camera:

+### Light Sensors: ZX-03 from INEX

+## Driving and Steering
+### Motor: GM25-370 from Chihai Motor

+### Servo: Geekservo 360 2KG from ELECFREAKS

+## Power management
+### Battery: Firefox 3-cell 11.1v 1300mah from Firefox

+### Stepdown 1: HW316E V6.0.1

+### Stepdown 2: LM2596